 CBD, as well as CBD-infused products, have been gaining traction in the past couple of years, mainly because CBD has been under extensive research for a few years now since the passage of the 2018 Farm Bill.
 Many people who have a lot of experience with CBD have said that it helped them fight against various symptoms tied to anxiety, insomnia, and even chronic pain.
+While CBD is not intended to treat or cure any disease or ailment, the research goes on strongly to learn more about it how it can affect people.

 However, not all CBD oils are made the same.
 When shopping for CBD, you’ll probably stumble upon some new terms such as full-spectrum CBD oil, isolate, broad-spectrum, and many more.
 If you’re struggling to figure out what all of them mean, take a moment to read this somewhat short write-up, and we promise you’ll end up being much more familiar with the nuances of CBD oil by the time you finish reading.